Does Your Fundraiser Require a Small Games of Chance License?

 Are prizes taxable?
 Federal law requires you to issue a W2-G to persons who win $600 or more and the prize is more than 300 times the wager.
 For example, if the 50/50 ticket costs $2 and the winner takes home $600 or more, you must file a Form W2-G. In some instances, the nonprofit must also withhold taxes, so check with your accountant.

-Records and Reporting.
+What are the record-keeping and reporting requirements?
 Lastly, carefully read the recordkeeping and reporting requirements, paying attention to due dates.

 So, yes, the purse bingo can proceed, but you need to stop by the county treasurer’s office to obtain a permit, keep appropriate records, file report (when applicable), and file Form W-2G when winners take home sufficiently large prizes.
 Don’t let the requirements dissuade you.
 Compliance is not as complicated or time-consuming as it appears.